• भारत सरकारGOVERNMENT OF INDIA

 2.21 LEGAL INFORMATION AND MANAGEMENT BRIEFING SYSTEM (LIMBS)

-Leaning towards a more automated system and to minimize the manual data entry process, efforts are being made to integrate LIMBS with various Courts and Tribunals through APIs for seamless data transfer and update.
-In this regard, Hon’ble Supreme Courts, High Courts & District Courts and 17 Tribunals have been approached.
-Department of Legal Affairs in cooperation with NIC and respective Court/Tribunal Authorities has successfully integrated LIMBS with the following Courts and Tribunals :
+Leaning towards a more automated system and to minimize the manual data entry process, efforts have been made to integrate LIMBS with following Courts and Tribunals data bases through APIs for seamless data transfer and update.

 • District & Session Courts